oskarestrom/oskarestrom.github.io/_posts/2023-09-01-contrast-enhancement-in-python.md

 - pip install scikit-image > 0.19.2, < 1
 - pip install tifffile > 2021.7.2
 ```
+Then, we load the image file (in this case a TIFF-file), and display it.
 ```python
 import os
 import numpy as np